gpdoud/Bootcamp/gradday/instructor-cohort-introduction.md

 Hi.
-My name is Greg Doud and I'm the Senior Instructor for this boot camp.
+My name is Greg Doud and I'm the Senior Instructor for the full time boot camp.

 I know that many of you are familiar with the MAXimum boot camp but for those that are not, I'll tell you a little about it.